ezpaarse-project/ezpaarse/doc/src/start/install.md

 test -f config.local.json || echo '{}' > config.local.json
 ```

+> [!NOTE]
+> If you install ezPAARSE with docker compose, there's no need to install mongodb in addition.

 ## MongoDB

 ezPAARSE needs a mongodb to work, it can store the admin account, PKBs cache and processing history.